NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 - -f|--framework <FRAMEWORK>

-Search package dependency graph for a specific target framework.
+Print out the dependency graph of a given package for a specific target framework.

 - -?|-h|--help